 Make sure to dedicate sufficient time prior to the conference to properly prepare for the role you have been assigned.
 Your primary goal should be to represent your country as accurately as possible.

-Step 1: Research Your Council
+Step 1: Research Your Committee

-Every delegate is expected to learn the MILMUN Rules of Procedure for their specific council.
+Every delegate is expected to learn the MILMUN Rules of Procedure for their specific committee.
 For the sake of the conference, they have been subject to a few alterations from the official rules; nonetheless all efforts are geared towards making this simulation as practical and realistic as possible.
-A fluent knowledge of your council’s Rules of Procedure is instrumental to effectively contribute to the work of your council.
+A fluent knowledge of your council’s Rules of Procedure is instrumental to effectively contribute to the work of your committee.

 Step 2: Research Your Country